Documents & Procedures

 To determine the appropriate visitor category and the associated steps, review the requirements for entering the US in visitor classification.
 All visitors are required to check in with the ISSO upon arrival in the U.S.

 Family members who may enter with, or later join, the principal student or scholar are limited to the principal’s spouse or children under 21 years of age.
 See our Family Matters section for full details concerning necessary documents and procedures, and for information on other family members who might want to visit with you during your time at BU.

-If you are currently outside the U.S., your immigration document will be sent to you once it is processed.
-You will then need to apply for the appropriate visa classification at a U.S. Embassy or Consulate.
-If you are in the U.S., you can pick-up your new document when you check-in at the ISSO.
+If you are currently outside the U.S., you will be notified at your BU email account when your immigration document (I-20 or DS-2019) is ready.
+If you are outside of the US, you will likely need to apply for the appropriate visa classification at a U.S. Embassy or Consulate.
+If you are in the U.S., you may be able to remain the US while you wait to begin your new program of study.

 All international students and scholars must check-in with the ISSO upon arrival.
 Please review our check-in information so that you know what documents to bring, what time slots are available or if you will need to make an appointment or a reservation and if you need to attend an orientation program.